-Independent Tyre Distributors Network Ltd understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all of our customers and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+Independent Tyre Distributors Network Ltd understands that your privacy is important to you and that you care about how your personal data is used and shared online.
+We respect and value the privacy of all of our customers and everyone who visits this website and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.

 1. Information About Us

 A Limited Company registered in England under company number 3257498

 Registered address: Dawe House, Unit 9 Cranmere Road, Okehampton, Devon, EX20 1UE

 VAT number: GB 441 6719 49